deja-vu-platform/deja-vu/docs/tutorial.md

 Both phases can take inputs and produce outputs.
-When a cliché action execs or evals, it expects all its required inputs to be available---blocking the evaluation or execution until inputs are given.
+When a cliché action execs or evals, it expects all its required inputs to be available&mdash;blocking the evaluation or execution until inputs are given.
 After the phase runs, it will produce its outputs.